Costa Rica Research Experience for Undergraduates (REU)

 - have a minimum grade point average of 3.0

-Accepted students will received a $500 per week stipend for all 10 weeks and will have all travel and accommodation expenses covered.
+This internship program generously supports participant's finances, such that no one should be excluded due to financial concerns.
+Accepted students will received a $500 per week stipend for all 10 weeks and will have all program-related travel and accommodation expenses covered.
 The program will also cover travel expenses to Texas, and accommodations while in College Station.
-The program does not cover meals (on and off-campus) while in Texas or all off-campus expenses in Costa Rica, such as zip lining, adventure tours, white water rafting, etc.
+The program does not cover meals (on and off-campus) while in Texas or off-campus extracurricular activities in Costa Rica, such as zip lining, adventure tours, white water rafting, etc.

 The participants selected to be involved with the REU will meet at the College Station campus of Texas A&M University for 2 weeks to: